You are here:

 Timeline to apply for and receive recertification

 You must be recertified by EPA before your current certification expires.
-EPA therefore recommends that you submit your application for recertification no later than 90 days before your current certification expires.
+EPA therefore recommends that you submit your application online no later than 90 days before your current certification expires.

 You must take refresher training before you apply for recertification to EPA.
 You should begin looking for available courses well before your current certification expires, because refresher courses may not be available in your area on a frequent basis.
 However, EPA recommends that you take your refresher training no earlier than 18 months before your current certification expires.
 You will not lose time from your current certification if you take refresher training early.
 When you apply for recertification, EPA will issue you a certificate that begins on your current expiration date and expires three years from that date.